Need some bedroom storage ideas for a small room? Here are 5 practical ways to add storage to your bedroom.

 In a small space, having furniture that can be used for multiple purposes is a must.
 This also helps you get creative with the type of furniture you use.

-For example, I recently showed how I used the Ikea LACK TV bench in my bedroom for several years.
+For example, I previously showed how I used the Ikea LACK TV bench in my bedroom for several years.

-Because my room is quite small, I needed something to work as an “entryway/catch-all space” nightstand storage for books and daily-use cosmetics, and daily use footwear.
+Because my room is quite small, I needed something to work as an “entryway/catch-all space” nightstand storage for books , cosmetics and daily use footwear.

 Check out some other examples below: